-The County of San Mateo’s YESS Program is a no cost education program that educates students about sea level rise and empowers youth to have a voice in adaptation planning.
-The program empowers students to explore why sea level rise is happening, what and who will be impacted, and how we can make our communities more resilient while getting outside and in the field.
+The County of San Mateo’s YESS program is a no cost education program that educates students about sea level rise and empowers youth to have a voice in local adaptation planning.
+The program provides students with the opportunity to explore why sea level rise is happening, what and who will be impacted, and how we can make our communities more resilient while getting outside and in the field.

 - In classroom facilitation of the Game of Floods

 - Sea level rise exploration field trip to the Cooley Landing Education Center with Grassroots Ecology in East Palo Alto

 - Teacher’s Guide (Correlated with Next Generation Science Standards and Common Core)